AxelRP/growth-engineering-interview/README.md

 2. Successfully register events in your DB

 #### Data processing
-3. Create and update Hubspot contacts
+3. Create and update Hubspot contacts: use the data you are storing in Supabase to populate your new Hubspot account.
+The marketing team would like to see who is submitting forms and to be able to contact them.
+Use any extraction tool you want.

 Bonus:
 - With the available data, create some Hubspot custom properties that may be useful for audience generation